 Navigating a pregnancy decision creates its own mixture of emotions.
-For the woman, she is not only experiencing the stress of the situation, but the pregnancy hormones as well.
+For women, they are not only experiencing the stress of the situation but the pregnancy hormones as well.
 If you throw in a relationship component, another layer of dynamics has to be considered.

 Men are experiencing various emotions as well.
 An unplanned pregnancy can throw anyone for a loop and call into questions hopes and plans for the future.

 Saying, “I’ll support you whatever you decide,” could be helpful depending on your relationship.
-If it was a casual encounter and there’s not much history, perhaps this is a way of saying that there isn’t much investment and it’s truly up to the woman to decide.
-If it was a long term relationship, perhaps it’s a way of trying to express support and affirming the woman’s decision.
+Was it a casual encounter and there’s not much history?
+Perhaps this is a way of saying that there isn’t much investment and it’s truly up to the woman to decide.
+Was it a long-term relationship?
+Then, maybe it’s a way of trying to express support and affirming the woman’s decision.

 What makes “I’ll support you whatever you decide” harmful?

-Women that I have worked with in the past have wanted to know where their partner is at in the midst of the decision-making process.
+Many women we’ve met with have wanted to know where their partner is at in the midst of the decision-making process.
 What is he feeling?
 What is going on inside his head?

 Sometimes saying “I’ll support you whatever you decide” comes across as a way to place all responsibility on the woman for the decision.
-It could also come across as a way to get out of sharing true thoughts, feelings and opinions in regards to the situation.
-This could be especially difficult if each partner’s decision differs from each other.
+It could also seem like a way to avoid sharing true thoughts, feelings and opinions in regards to the situation.
+This could be especially difficult if each partner’s decision differs from the other.

 Also, our culture has made it seem like this is the correct way to handle the situation as men.
 The world around us has told men that this is the most helpful and appropriate thing to say.
 Saying this phrase has become the “magic password” for handling a pregnancy decision.

-I believe this can be the case.
+Each person can express themselves in a way that receives validation.
 Men, you can share what you are thinking and feeling without it being conveyed as the final decision.
 Couples can talk about what might look best for them, with both partners participating.
 Women, you can exert a level of independence without taking away from your partner’s responses.
 Perhaps there’s more there that he’s not sharing with you out of concern for how you might respond.
 Don’t wait until after the decision to find out that he had questions or was feeling a certain way.